osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 **After read this read also [DOCS USERS: Getting Started Usage](DOCS-USERS-Getting-Started-usage)**

+## Installation notes for impatients

 For those that want to try an easy option can be downloaded with all need components included and software ready to use at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download and can later boot in a virtualBox machine by example.

 **WARNING** Ospos need special requirements not all hosting providers have necesary requirements.
-For more detailed **requirements see it in: [OSPOS requirements datasheet](OSPOS-development-index#requirements) and then go back here**
+For more detailed **requirements see it in: [OSPOS requirements datasheet](OSPOS-development-index#requirements) and then go back here** by example **softaculus** are not supported and nothing to do with that project.

 # Local Install
 ----------------------